embracenothing/yplusplus/README.md

 Workouts 1 and 2 are designed with the principle "slow is smooth and smooth is fast" in mind. (thanks, launders <3)

 Workouts 3 and 4 spawn target after a short delay. target duration is 400ms.
-In the cases where the target is moving, it's speed is roughly equivalent to a head moving at deagle/smg speed.
+In the cases where the target is moving, it's size to speed ratio is roughly equivalent to a head moving at deagle/smg speed.

 As these workouts are all raw aim, I've disabled the viewmodel and faked the scoped weapons with a full-screen crosshair.
 You can also enable the dark mode for each setting by editing y++/yaim.cfg